-The Liebherr 984 excavator fitted with a powerful shear was used to cut deck sections of each pancake & was lowered to ground level for processing by other machines.
+The Liebherr 984 excavator fitted with a powerful shear was used to cut deck sections of each pancake and was lowered to ground level for processing by other machines.

-This process was repeated in a phased & engineered method until the only sections remaining were the main structural elements of the MSF.
+This process was repeated in a phased and engineered method until the only sections remaining were the main structural elements of the MSF.

-All operations were in accordance with ISBN 07176 62063 Work with materials containing asbestos & ISBN 07176 28744 the asbestos licensed contractors guide.
+All operations were in accordance with ISBN 07176 62063 Work with materials containing asbestos and ISBN 07176 28744 the asbestos licensed contractors guide.